In-House vs Outsourced Bookkeeping

 Your business won’t pay overhead costs when using an outsourced service.
 Outsourced bookkeeping costs start at $350 and VCFO services cost between $2,500 - $5,000 a month for small and medium businesses depending on the services you require.
 Even at the top of the range, at $5,000 per month, it would cost your business $60,000 a year, which is substantially less than a bookkeeper and accountant.

 Which Bookkeeping and Accounting Service Should Your Business Choose?

 Choosing a bookkeeping and accounting service for your business depends on which can support the needs of your business the most.
 In-house bookkeeping and accounting might be right for some businesses, however, many businesses find outsourcing their financial needs is easier and more cost effective.

-iKeep Bookkeeping delivers our clients actionable financials that they can count on.
+iKeep Bookkeeping is Xero Platinum partners and delivers our clients actionable financials that they can count on.
 We are experts in bookkeeping, accounting and VCFO services and provide businesses timely and accurate financial statements from a team you can trust.

 While we do much more than just the essentials, the core of our service is solid, reliable bookkeeping and accounting services that keep your business on track.
 We help companies take control of their finances and deliver actionable financial intelligence designed to help grow your business.
 Put your numbers to work!
 Book a call with one of our experts.